stuartellis/stuartellis-site-hugo/content/articles/fedora-workstation-setup.md

     alias docker="podman"

+The [Usage Transfer](https://github.com/containers/libpod/blob/master/transfer.md) page lists Docker commands, and the equivalents for Podman.

-Podman does not currently provide an equivalent to _docker\-compose_.
+> Podman does not currently provide an equivalent to _docker\-compose_.

 # SQL Databases